paulkernfeld/hyperdrive/SPECIFICATION.md

 ## Overview

-As mentioned above hyperdrive distributes static feeds of binary data (blocks).
-A static feed is a series of related blocks of binary data that are identified by an incrementing number starting at 0.
+As mentioned above hyperdrive distributes feeds of binary data (blocks).
+A *static feed* is a series of `n` related blocks of binary data that are identified by an incrementing number starting at 0.

 ```
-// a feed with n blocks of data
+// a static feed with n blocks of data

 block #0, block #1, block #3, block #4, ..., block #n
 ```

 These binary blocks of data can be of any reasonable size (strictly speaking they just have to fit in memory but implementations can choose to limit the max size to a more manageable number) and they don't all have to be the same fixed size.
 A static feed is identified by a hash of the roots of the the merkle trees it spans which means that a feed id (or link) is uniquely identified by it's content.
 See the "Content Integrity" section for a description on how these merkle trees are generated and the feed id is calculated.

+A dynamic feed is like a static feed, but new blocks of data can be appended to a dynamic feed over time.
+Each dynamic feed is associated with a cryptographic key pair: only the owner of the private key can update a dynamic feed, but anyone with the public key can verify the authenticity of dynamic feed content.
+In fact, a dynamic feed is really only an updateable pointer to a point in a static feed.

 ## Content Integrity

-When downloading a feed, a peer must easily and efficiently verify that it has received the correct data.
+When downloading a static feed, a peer must easily and efficiently verify that it has received the correct data.
 To do this, hyperdrive produces a single hash that summarizes the feed up to the `n`th block.
 By using Merkle trees, hyperdrive allows users to verify data without requiring that the user download the whole feed.

 Given a feed with `n` blocks we can generate a series of merkle trees that guarantee the integrity of our feed when distributing it to untrusted peers.